Table of contents

 If you’re interested in a specific company, Frechette recommends asking employees who work there to talk about their experiences.
 “Seeking more diverse inputs from employees can help provide different insights and wisdom that could lend to better and more holistic decision making for yourself.”

-9. Know It’ll All Be OK
+9. Do Reassure Yourself It’ll All Be OK

 When you find yourself saying, “I don’t know what job I want,” it can feel impossible to start your career.
 Know that you don’t have to get it right the first time — or even the second or third time (or fourth or fifth!).